o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 ## Anatomy of an Asset Builder

-Asset Builders have three core components; a *Descriptor* for the builder, and handlers for *Create Jobs* and *Process Job*.
+Asset Builders have three core components; a *Descriptor* for the builder, and handlers for *Create Jobs* and *Process Job* requests.

 ### Descriptor

-The Descriptor provides Asset Processor the information required to identify the Asset Builder and defines which source file types the Asset Builder can process.
+The Descriptor provides Asset Processor the information required to identify the Asset Builder and also declares which source file types the Asset Builder can process.
 The Descriptor contains the file patterns of the supported source assets, a Universally Unique Identifier (UUID), and a version number.
 Asset Processor uses the Descriptor to filter source assets to the appropriate Asset Builder.

-The Asset Builder UUID is also used to generate the sub ID for product assets it generates.
-When the Asset Builder is modified, changing the UUID triggers all source assets that have been previously processed by the Asset Builder to be reprocessed.
+The Asset Builder UUID is also used to create the sub ID for product assets it generates.
+The sub ID of the product asset must match the current UUID of its Asset Builder.
+Changing the UUID of an Asset Builder triggers all source assets that have been previously processed by the Asset Builder to be reprocessed.

 ### Create Jobs

 Create Jobs generates asset processing jobs for Asset Processor.
 When Asset Processor detects a new or updated source asset and determines the appropriate Asset Builder to process the source asset, it sends a `CreateJobsRequest` that contains information about the source asset, including its path, to the Asset Builder.
 The Asset Builder responds with a `CreateJobsResponse` that contains `JobDescriptor` structures, and source and job dependencies.
 For example, if the `CreateJobsRequest` is for a material to be processed, the Asset Builder includes a dependency on the referenced shader source asset in the `CreateJobsResponse`, ensuring the shader is processed before the material.

 {{< note >}}
 Create Jobs is a single threaded process.
 There might be instances where you implement an Asset Builder that does specialized processing for a source asset type that is also supported by other Asset Builders.
-You might need to examine the source asset to determine if the Asset Builder should process the source asset.
+You might need to examine the source asset to determine if the specialized Asset Builder should process the source asset.
 In these instances, examining the asset as part of Process Job, and exiting the process early depending on the result, can offer better performance because Process Job is multithreaded.
 {{< /note >}}

 ### Process Job